maxking/getup/docs/index.md

 We print out a single `.` for the feedback purposes to make sure it is actually working, I get impatient :)

+We will take actions based on the `RestartPolicy` later, for now, we just lookout for the process and report the state to the user.

 Stopping Process
 --------------------